What is lemon juice good for?

 What properties does lemon juice have?

-Among the main properties of this juice are the following:
+Among the main properties of this juice, we point out the following:

 - A lot of vitamin C, a powerful antioxidant that, among other properties, keeps us young for longer, protects our circulatory system, lowers cholesterol, diminishes hypertension, protects our eyesight and is a potent anticancer.